LightBuzz/Azure-Unity/README.md

 # Azure App Service SDK for Unity3D

 The LightBuzz Azure App Service SDK for Unity3D is a framework that allows you to consume remote Azure services and even store data locally.
 It's secured using HTTPS.
-Supports Android, iOS, Windows Standalone, MacOS, and UWP.
+Supports Android, iOS, Windows Standalone, MacOS, and UWP (inclufing **HoloLens**).

 > It's across-platform SDK you can actually use in your apps and games without compatibility problems.